robklassy/tophat/README.md

 Run the web server to load API docs
 - go into repo directory
 - `rails s`
-- navigate to the site on your browser and go to `http://localhost/api-docs`
+- navigate to the site on your browser and go to `http://localhost:3000/api-docs`
+- note that your port after `localhost` might be different, use the port that `rails s` is listening on